Yefeng0920/min_N_science/README.md

 The datasets were originally compiled by:

 > Bartoš, F., Maier, M., Wagenmakers, E. J., Nippold, F., Doucouliagos, H., Ioannidis, J. P., ... & Stanley, T. D. (2024).
 Footprint of publication selection bias on meta‐analyses in medicine, environmental sciences, psychology, and economics.
-Research Synthesis Methods, 15(3), 500-511..
+Research Synthesis Methods, 15(3), 500-511.

 Owing to journals’ mandatory open data policies and the widespread adoption of FAIR (Findable, Accessible, Interoperable, and Reusable) data-sharing principles, we could easily find and re-use these publicly accessible datasets.

 ### `Fig` folder

-The `Figure` folder includes the Figure 1 (based on `R` code) reported in the paper.
+The `Figure` folder includes Figure 1 (based on `R` code) reported in the paper.
 It also includes two supplementary figures.

 ### `R` folder